zokradonh/kopano-docker/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+## General architecture of containers

+To get an impression how the containers interact/relate with each other have a look at the [architecture](architecture.md) description.

 ## Testing

 This project includes a few automated tests that can be run to ensure that containers start up and are operational.
 Required tools for testing can be installed by executing `bash .ci/setup-tools.sh`.